 Wide range of high performance lenses

 The H6X lens program is designed and engineered by Hasselblad to meet the highest optical performance specifications.
-The HC and HCD lenses cover a wide spectrum of focal lengths and feature the fastest and most precise auto-focus system there is today.
+HC and HCD Lenses cover a wide spectrum of focal lengths and feature some of the fastest and most precise auto-focus capabilities on the market.
 The unique HCD 24mm wide-angle lens, the HCD 28mm and the HCD 35-90mm zoom lens have been tailored for digital use with a 37 × 49mm sensor, but can of course also be used with larger sensors with a minimal drop in performance in the extreme corners.
 The integral lens shutters allow for flash sync up to 1/800 of a second.
 The lens shutter also provides silent and vibration-free operation.

 Superior viewfinder program